-Governance and Nomination Committee (GNC), Mr. Pangilinan will assume and manage the search, through the GNC, for a new President and CEO of PLDT, a process initiated by Mr. Nazareno in 2014.
-The checks and balances which will ensure that the Board will get the benefit of independent views include the following: (a) the duties and responsibilities of the Chairman and the President & CEO are clearly defined in the Company's By-Laws and the PLDT CG Manual; (b) the exercise by the Board of its independent oversight, underscored by its three Independent Directors, seven non-executive directors, Audit Committee composed entirely of Independent Directors, and Executive Compensation Committee, Risk Committee and GNC with Independent Directors constituting the majority of their respective voting members; and (c) Company policies and procedures which have been established to manage conflicts of interests.
+Mr. Pangilinan assumed the position of President and CEO on January 1, 2016.
+With the guidance of the Governance and Nomination Committee (GNC), Mr. Pangilinan shall manage the search, through the GNC, for a new President and CEO of PLDT.
+The checks and balances which will ensure that the Board will get the benefit of independent views include the following: (a) the duties and responsibilities of the Chairman and the President & CEO are clearly defined in the Company's By-Laws and CG Manual; (b) the exercise by the Board of its independent oversight, supported by its three Independent Directors, seven Non-Executive Directors, the Audit Committee composed entirely of Independent Directors, and the Executive Compensation Committee, Risk Committee and GNC with Independent Directors constituting the majority of their respective voting members; and (c) Company policies and procedures which have been established to manage conflicts of interests.